 - Collaborate with State’s authorities to propose, counter-audit and implement related mechanisms and policies effectively;

-- Advocate training and provide information for member businesses, encourage business association, including links with tree growers and micro-business households from wood villages;
+- Advocate training and provide information for member businesses and encourage business associations, including links with tree growers and micro-business households from wood villages;

-- Coordinate with media and relevant stakeholders for long-term communication campaigns aimed at improving images of the wood industry in production, trade, markets and products development, contribute to promote the development of a responsible and legal Vietnamese timber industry and a sustainable forestry sector.
+- Coordinate with media and relevant stakeholders for long-term communication campaigns aimed at improving images of the wood industry in production, trade, markets and products development, towards the development of a responsible and legal Vietnamese timber industry and a sustainable forestry sector.

-As an immediate step in the implementation of the Commitment and a joint effort to overcome the severe damage caused by the natural disaster in the central Vietnam in October – November this year, the signatories have decided establish Green Vietnam Fund.
+As an immediate step in the implementation of the Commitment and a joint effort to overcome the severe damage caused by the natural disaster in the central Vietnam in October to November 2021, the signatories have decided to establish the Green Vietnam Fund.

 Source: ITTO Tropical Timber Report